Contentful Personalization & Analytics

 const APP_CONFIG = {

-contentfulAccessToken: 'your-contentful-token',
+contentfulAccessToken: 'your-contentful-delivery-token',

 contentfulEnvironment: 'main',